apostrophecms/apostrophe-workflow/README.md

 ## Status

-Work in progress, not yet functional.
+Work in progress, not yet fully functional, there may be serious omissions at this stage.

 ## Approach